Palestinian Journalist Fatally Shot While Covering Gaza Protest

 On March 24, Murtaja posted a photo on Facebook: a bird's eye view of Gaza's Mediterranean shore, taken with his drone.
 He wrote: "I hope one day I can take such a photo while I'm in the sky," meaning, in an airplane.

 He signed off: "My name is Yaser Murtaja.
 I am thirty years old.
 I live in Gaza City.
-I have never traveled abroad."
+I have never traveled!"